Zeugnis04/zeugnis04.github.io/aboutme.md

 and maybe much more.

 ### My story

-I have developed my interests in many different ways, even in some ways that I don't remember, but I will try my best to provide the best explanation of it.
-I speak Seoul Korean as a mother language and I also have near-to-mother-tongue fluency of English.
-I also study Japanese and Chinese (not to mention that they are both East Asian languages), and also have plans to post about them in the near future.
+I have developed my interests in various ways, some of which I can barely recall.
+My native language is Seoul Korean, and I am also highly fluent in English.
+Additionally, I am studying Japanese and Chinese, both of which are East Asian languages.
+I plan to share posts about these languages and my learning journey in the near future.